ClusterHQ/flocker/docs/gettingstarted/tutorial/vagrant-setup.rst

    ...
    alice@mercury:~/flocker-tutorial$

-Next download the :download:`Vagrant configuration <Vagrantfile>` and the :download:`Flocker repository configuration <clusterhq-flocker.repo>`.
+Next download the :download:`Vagrant configuration <Vagrantfile>`.
-Save these in the same directory and preserve their filenames.
+Save this file in the directory where you will be running the tutorial and preserve its filename.
 Then use ``vagrant up`` to start and provision the VMs:

 .. code-block:: console

    alice@mercury:~/flocker-tutorial$ ls
-   clusterhq-flocker.repo  Vagrantfile
+   Vagrantfile
    alice@mercury:~/flocker-tutorial$ vagrant up
    Bringing machine 'node1' up with 'virtualbox' provider...
    ==> node1: Importing base box 'clusterhq/flocker-dev'...